HQarroum/ansible-ssm/README.md

 ## 🔖 Features

 - Provisions the AWS SSM Agent on your physical and virtual hosts.
-- Support for automatic creation of an IAM role for your managed instances if you do not provide one.
 - Works on different flavors of Linux and Windows.
 - Supports Linux distributions without package management.
-- Support for auto-registration of provisioned instances using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) if no activation credentials are provided.
+- Support for [auto-activation](#enable-auto-activation) of provisioned instances using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and auto-creation of an IAM role for the instances.

 ## 🎒 Pre-requisites